My Youth Romantic Comedy Is Wrong, as I Expected: Others

-She is Yui's mother and has a close mother-daughter relationship with Yui, one which Yukino is envious of.
+Yui's mother.
+She has a close mother-daughter relationship with Yui, one which Yukino is envious of.

 Media

 Light novels

 The light novel series is written by Wataru Watari and illustrated by Ponkan 8.
 It was published by Shogakukan under their Gagaga Bunko imprint.
-The first volume was published on March 18, 2011, and the series was concluded with its 14th volume released on November 19, 2019.
+The first volume was published on March 18, 2011, and the series ended with its 14th volume released on November 19, 2019.

 The limited editions of the fourth and eighth volumes included art books by Ponkan 8 and guest illustrators.
 A collection of short stories, numbered volume 7.5, was published on August 20, 2013.
 Three additional short volumes, 6.25, 6.50, and 6.75 were bundled with the limited editions of the first, third and fifth DVD and BD volumes, respectively, of the first anime series, and were released as single volume, numbered 6.5, on July 22, 2014.
 Another short story collection volume, labeled 10.5, was released on March 18, 2015, and a fourth one, 14.5, on April 20, 2021.

 Yen Press licensed the series for English release and published it from September 27, 2016, to October 18, 2022.